FORMATS | TEST

-But the GBACW basic rules themselves speak to later print runs, as they incorporate changes and / or errata in the later rules.
+But the GBACW basic rules themselves speak to later print runs.

-But Hof Gap, with a full sized map and 400 counters, perhaps with a higher print run initially because the other versions were in S&T, did not sell out, so no second print run.
+Back to the numbers game: Hof Gap, with a full sized map and 400 counters likely got a slightly higher print run initially because Fifth Corps, the first Central Front (CFS) game in the series was in S&T, and the subsequent volume, BAOR would also debut there.
+But Hof Gap did not sell out - or due to the original expectation that SPI would 'update' the CFS as new changes in OBs occurred.
+So no second print run for Hof Gap.
 But with 30,000 copies of the initial Fifth Corps, even 10,000 as a print run would not meet the demand, would it?
 Thus Hof Gap can be hard to find today.

-The ones with only a folio map, and 100 counters - eg, the $6 games - are
+The late additions of boxed non S&T games with only a folio map and 100 counters - eg, the $6 games - are

 all over the place.
-So I am guess they have a 10 K print run.
-Across Suez,
+So I am guessing they have at least a 10 K print run.

-The Alamo, Bulge / The Big Red One, etc.
+Across Suez, The Alamo, Bulge / The Big Red One come to mind.

 Unfortunately, SPI soon finds their costs associated with the 1" box is more than the profits on the games themselves.